 Today’s electric-assisted bicycles offer endless opportunities to safely enjoy cycling.
 This article is for senior cyclists and those with joint/mobility issues that discourage them from riding a bike.
 It shares my personal experience and does not offer health-related advice.
 There is an abundance of clinical research that demonstrates the positive impact that cycling has on joint conditions.
 If this affects you, the following may help you identify a suitable ebike and suggest criteria for picking safe cycling routes.

 A Google search finds that about one third of people over 45 years of age may develop some form of osteoarthritis.
 It is a condition where the cartilage that cushions bone joints deteriorates and causes pain.
-When severe it may necessitate surgery, like my total hip replacement in mid-2019 and the one I’m having next week.
+When severe it may necessitate surgery, like my total hip replacement in mid-2019 and the one I’m having in the first week of May.
 One good thing about being a second-timer is I know more about what to expect, both before and after surgery.
 It also helped me select a bike suitable for pre-hab and re-hab.

 The Smartmotion X-City eBike

 As soon as hip No 2 failed, I could no longer hitch a leg over my beloved Merida eOne Sixty EP8.
 Determined to keep cycling and getting bored with my stationary exercise bike, I decided to get another step-thru ebike as part of my surgery pre-hab (with my doctor’s OK).
 Last time it was the Ordica Neo 26” ebike, but this time round, my pick of current offerings is the New Zealand-made Smartmotion X-City (both bought from Sydney Electric Bikes).